NikolaiF90/F90API/README.md

 F90.registerModule("YourModule", YourModule, { context: 0, output: 99 });
 ```

-Failures are caught and logged - a broken module never takes down the others.
+Failures are caught and logged.
+A broken module never takes down the others.

 ---